Nikon D3500 vs Pentax K-5

 Apart from body and sensor, cameras can and do differ across a range of features.
 The D3500 and the K-5 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the K-5 offers a wider field of view (100%) than the one in the D3500 (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the K-5 has a higher magnification (0.61x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D3500 and Pentax K-5 along with similar information for a selection of comparators.

 One feature that differentiates the K-5 and the D3500 is in-body image stabilization (IBIS).
-The K-5 reduces the risk of handshake-induced blur with all attached lenses, while the D3500 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-5 reduces the risk of handshake-induced blur with all attached lenses, while the D3500 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.